whatsfordinner/snacks_api/README.md

 * A new snack can be created at `POST /snacks` but it must have a unique name
 * A list of all snacks can be returned with `GET /snacks`
 * A specific snack can be returned with `GET /snacks/:snackid`
+* A new user can be created with at `POST /auth/users` but users must have a unique username
+* An existing user can get a JWT at `POST /auth/login`

 ## Lazy mode - TODO